Scientific Name: Esox lucius

 Medium to large spinners, surface floating and diving plugs or jelly lures such as shads will all produce takes, especially if cast toward snags and likely lairs or feeding fish that are striking at prey fish causing them to scatter in all directions.

-Currently, the Farnham Angling Society fisheries that offer the larger specimen Pike are undoubtedly River Valley and Frensham Small and Great Ponds with the River Loddon at Sindlesham Mill & Carters Hill and the River Wey at Elstead offering considerable potential.
+Currently, the Farnham Angling Society fisheries that offer the larger specimen Pike are undoubtedly River Valley and Frensham Little and Great Ponds with the River Loddon at Sindlesham Mill & Carters Hill and the River Wey at Elstead offering considerable potential.
 Both Mill Lane and Tarn Pond can also produce some good fish.

 Jacks are freely caught at Lodge Pond and Stillwater Lakes, with a few fish in the River Blackwater.